-Removing stone chips from your precious paint work
+Tips on removing stone chips from paint work.

-The more loose stones there are on the road the more likely it is to pick up a stone chip.
-Fast roads and higher speeds mean deeper and bigger stone chips.
+The more loose stones on the road surface the more likely you are to pick up a stone chip.
+Fast roads and higher speeds result in deeper and bigger stone chips.

-Lots of stone chips is also a sign that you drive too close to the car in front!
+Stones tend to be thrown up behind vehicles, so lots of stone chips may be a sign that you drive too close to the vehicle in front!

 Invisible repairs to stone chips take time and patience.

-Step 1: cleaning out the area.
-Use a solvent cleaner such as IPA or similar.
-This is especially important if the chip has gone through to the metalwork below and if not treated then the dreaded metal cancer (rust) will start to take hold.
+Step 1: Clean out the area using a solvent cleaner such as IPA or similar.
+This is especially important if the chip has gone through to the metalwork below.
+If it is not treated then rust will start to take hold.

-All residue, dust grime and film need to be removed as the new paint will not adhere to this.
-If the chip goes through to the bare metal you need to clean into the metal work with a small wire brush, pen with a fiberglass tip or even a sharp metal knife, although you need to be careful not to make the damage deeper.
+The new paint will not adhere unless all residue, dust grime and film are removed.
+If the chip goes down to the bare metal you need to clean thoroughly with a small wire brush, a fiberglass tipped pen or even a sharp metal knife.
+Take care not to make the damage deeper.

-If rust has appeared you need to scrape away all of the rust and include an area around the rust spot to ensure that no small traces of rust remain.
-You then need to coat the area exposed with rust inhibitor such as curite, kurust or similar product, which, kills rust, turning it into a stable surface to paint on and inhibits future rust from forming.
+If rust has started to form, scrape away all of the rust and include an area around the rust spot to ensure that no small traces of rust remain.
+Coat the exposed area with a rust inhibitor such as Curite or Kurust.
+This transforms rust into a stable surface to paint on and inhibits rust formation.

-Step 2: paint selection.
-When manufacturers spray a car there is typically an undercoat a main coat (sometimes several layers of main coat) and in the case of some metallic and special finished a top coat of clear lacquer.
-This layering needs to be replicated when touching up.
+Step 2: Paint selection.
+Car manufacturers spray panels with an undercoat, a main coat (sometimes several layers) and, in the case of some metallic or special finishes, a top coat of clear lacquer.
+A successful stone chip repair needs to replicate these layers.

-The thinner the paint the better - many touch up paints are too blobby and this makes it much harder to get a smooth finish.
-I found that the 'nail varnish' style paint brush and pots work the best.
+The thinner the paint the better.
+Many touch up paints are too thick, this makes it much harder to get a smooth finish.
+I have found that the 'nail varnish' style touch up pots work the best.

 Step 3: Base coat.
-First apply a thin layer of the base coat - choose a light color base for light top coats but any color for dark paints.
-Wipe any excess paint away from the surrounding area being careful not to smudge or smear.
-Leave for an hour to dry.
+Choose a lighter colored base coat for light top coats but any color for darker paints.
+Apply a thin layer of the base coat.
+Then wipe away any excess base coat from the surrounding area.
+Take care not to smudge it.
+Leave it for at least an hour to dry.

-Step 4: Apply the main coat - build this up in 3-8 very thin layers and you should leave for an hour at least between coats (thin coats will generally dry in this time).
-Again be careful to wipe away any excess paint from the surrounding area the paint should now be very slightly higher than the surrounding area.
+Step 4: Main coat.
+Build up the main coat with 3-8 very thin layers.
+Leave for at least an hour between coats (thin coats will generally dry in this time).
+Carefully wipe away any excess paint from the surrounding area.
+When you have finished, the new paint should be very slightly higher than the surrounding paint work.

-Step 5: Finishing the surface - Allow at least 3-4 hours from the time of applying the last paint then smooth over with a fine grit wet and dry paper (make sure the paper is wet and start with a fine grade and switch to the finest grade to finish as this will save a bit of time) in a sanding block.
+Step 5: Finishing the surface.
+Wait at least 3-4 hours after applying the last coat of main coat before finishing.
+Smooth the surface with a fine grit wet and dry paper.
+Start with a fine grade and switch to the finest grade to finish.

-The chip is only small so you only need to use a small area of sand paper and a tiny block - a square piece of chalk, end of a carpenters pencil or similar should suffice as a sanding block.
-This should take the layer of paint down the the level of the surrounding paint work.
+Use the paper wet with a sanding block.
+The chip is only small, so use a small piece of sand paper and a tiny sanding block such as the end of a carpenters pencil or similar.
+This should take the layers of new paint down the the level of the surrounding paint work.

-Step 6: With a rubbing or cutting paste gradually rub over the area and blend in the new paint with the faded paint on the car in a gentle circular motion.
+Step 6: Blending.
+Use a rubbing or cutting paste and gradually rub over the area.
+Blend in the new paint with the faded paint on the car using a gentle circular motion.

-Step 7: If metallic paint then put the final top lacquer coat on and again smooth with a fine grit wet and dry paper in a sanding block and repeat with a rubbing or cutting paste.
+Step 7: Top coat.
+If you have metallic paint then add the final top lacquer coat.
+Again smooth with a fine grit wet and dry paper with a mini sanding block.
+Repeat the blending in with a rubbing or cutting paste.

-Long scratches can be repaired in a similar way but take a lot more patience and it is vital to ensure that the new paint only enters the area where the damage is.
+Long scratches can be repaired in a similar way to stone chips but take a lot more patience.
+It's essential that the new paint is carefully applied only where the damage is.

-If you gently rub your fingernail over the chip or scratch and can feel the mark then it is probably too deep to be polished out, but otherwise you can use a polish and you should get good results.
+Many small stone chips and minor scratches, especially those on light paint, can be removed with cutting paste.
+Gently run your fingernail over the chip or scratch, if you can feel the mark then it is probably too deep to be polished out, but otherwise you can use a polish and you should get good results.

-Note when using cutting paste - start off lightly and repeat a few times - each rub removes microns of paint and eventually you will rub through the paint (you must never use an electric buffer with cutting paste unless you want large white circles left where the paint has been removed!).
+Tip: When using cutting paste work gently and repeat a few times.
+Each rub removes a few microns depth of paint and eventually you will rub through the paint.
+Never use an electric buffer with cutting paste unless you want large white circles left where the paint has been removed!